The Complete Guide to Two-Factor Authentication

 2FA is mandatory for payment service providers in the EEA.
 It is strongly recommended and most likely mandatory for any service provider in the EEA as a tool to help fight fraud and breaches for every company in the world that has even a small amount of sensitive data stored somewhere on the internet or in any accessible data storage vehicle that requires security credentials to gain access.

 Even though 2FA is not a new technology, the need for it is greater than ever.
-Increasing the demand are the privacy laws that are being implemented throughout Europe.
-Hackers who are looking for every little vulnerability they can find constantly target businesses.
-Most of which could be prevented by two-factor authentication.
-Although it’s not 100% safe, it adds another solid layer of security to your online data and makes it much more difficult for the hackers to get access to your information.
+Increasing the demand are privacy laws being implemented throughout Europe.
+Hackers who are looking for every little vulnerability they can find constantly target businesses, most of which could be prevented by two-factor authentication.
+Although it’s not 100% safe, it adds another solid layer of security to your online data and makes it much more difficult for hackers to get access to your information.